retain status file over an init script reload

 even though this patch was against nagios 2.7 it could still be valid for the recent versions.

 point is - event broker modules might still block the core on startup, like it happens with idoutils. but using the classic ui shouldn't be harmed by that. so the overall idea is to either make the neb module non blocking but the other one to just keep the status.dat over restart, not deleting it.

 It doesn’t delete the status file on a HUP signal.
 This gives the impression that Nagios is still running even though no new status information is being updated.
 We think this is acceptable – after all, CGIs are displaying the “latest” data, it just so happens that there is no update at this precise moment.
 The status file age doesn’t change, so nagiostat will show that the data is getting older, but it removes that scary screen

 thing is - the cgis must check against the age of status.dat then. this can be taken out of icingastats code somehow (or check_nagios/icinga too).

 i would make this behavior the default, and just allowing to disable it on demand.

-#3 Updated by dnsmichi almost 3 years ago
+#3 Updated by dnsmichi over 3 years ago

 the patch is as is is already within the core. the root cause is the init script itsself.